sarahtaji/cse15l-lab-reports/lab2.md

 To compile both of the codes, we first need to change to the directory that contains both `Server.java` and `StringServer.java`

-Then we run it by using the following commands:
+Then, we run it by using the following commands:
 ![image](RunCode.png)

 The Number `4024` is my port number, which I've chosen to run the server on.